cloudnativelabs/kube-router/docs/load-balancer-allocator.md

 ## Notes

 It's not possible to specify the addresses for the load balancer services.
-A externalIP service can be used instead.
+An externalIP service can be used instead.